Bloomington, Illinois: Transportation

 Bloomington is serviced by passenger rail, bus service, and several airlines.
-Amtrak, from its Bloomington-Normal station, operates five trains in each direction between St. Louis and Chicago each day.
+Amtrak, from Uptown Station in nearby Normal, operates five trains in each direction between St. Louis and Chicago each day.
 The station also serves connecting bus service to Peoria and Amtrak stations in Galesburg and Champaign-Urbana.
 It is Illinois' third-busiest Amtrak station after Chicago and Champaign-Urbana, servicing about 92,000 passengers in fiscal year 2021.